 <property> <name>fs.s3.impl</name> <value>com.amazon.ws.emr.hadoop.fs.EmrFileSystem</value> </property> <property> <name>fs.s3n.impl</name> <value>com.amazon.ws.emr.hadoop.fs.EmrFileSystem</value> </property>

-At the beginning we went for the first solution, so we had downloaded a bunch of jar files from EMR but we immediately faced class dependency conflicts, so we decided not to follow this path anymore.
+At the beginning, we went with the first solution, so we downloaded a bunch of jar files from EMR, but we immediately faced class dependency conflicts, so we decided not to continue with this solution.

 core-site.xml properties with: